 Modifications to programs and courses may occur throughout the academic year.
-For the most updated information on curriculum, see our website at: www.riosalado.edu/programs or to speak to an academic advisor, call 480-517-8540.
+For the most updated information on curriculum, see our website at: www.riosalado.edu/programs.
+To speak to an academic advisor, call 480-517-8580.

 Certificate of Completion in Accounting